 This article provides a basic overview of DNA as a source of evidence in criminal cases.

 The science of DNA testing was developed in 1985 by British scientist Alec Jeffreys.
 Genetic evidence was first tested using his method one year later to solve a double homicide in England and to link the suspect to other previously unsolved rapes and murders in the area.
 In 1987, a Florida rapist became the first criminal defendant in the United States to be convicted through DNA.
 Genetic material collected at crime scenes and preserved in evidence lockers also has become an important factor in exonerating those who were wrongly convicted of violent crimes.

-As DNA became the gold standard for identifying criminal suspects, the FBI and police departments throughout the U.S. started assembling databases (see The National DNA Database System).
+As DNA became the gold standard for identifying criminal suspects, the FBI and police departments throughout the U.S. started assembling databases.
 Additionally, sex offenders in all states are now required to submit DNA samples to their local police department.
 Unfortunately, many crime labs are overwhelmed with backlogs of genetic samples and may be unable to process them in a timely fashion.